Recruitment and Retention

 What to Expect: A Guide for Family Members of Volunteer Firefighters

 Joining the volunteer fire service means a lifestyle change not only for the individual volunteer, but also for their entire family.
 Family support is a critical component of the retention of a volunteer first responder.
 To help family members navigate the volunteer fire service life, the NVFC partnered with FirefighterWife.com to create this resource for spouses, children, parents, siblings, and significant others of volunteer and paid-on-call responders.
 It introduces family members to the basics of the volunteer firefighter life, provides guidance for keeping family relationships strong and being part of the fire department family, and contains an array of tips and resources to help first responder families adjust to this lifestyle.
+Note: A corresponding online course for family members, What to Expect: Helping Your Family Adapt to the Volunteer Fire Service, is available in the NVFC Virtual Classroom.
 (Having trouble downloading the file?
 Right click and choose save to open.)

 Volunteer Benefits By State